Human trafficking, a form of modern day slavery, is growing.

 Although legal help, alone, is not enough – as I have learned through difficult San Bernardino immigration attorney cases – it is an important part of the solution.

-In the United States, there are various forms of unique immigration programs, two crafted for trafficking victims, the U visa and the T visa.
+In the United States, there are various forms of special immigration programs that offer much-need help for trafficking victims.

 Since the requirements are strict, and evidence is difficult to obtain, the help of qualified legal counsel is critical for victims.

 In October 2000, as part of the Victims of Trafficking and Violence Protection Act, Congress created the T nonimmigration status.
 It is commonly referred to as the T visa program.

 To win a T visa, the person seeking its benefits must: